Prisoners and People in Custody

 Mentally Ill Prisoners

-Under the Youth Justice Act 1997 (Tas) persons under the age of 18 can be detained in prison, but usually are remanded into the care of the Director of the Department of Health and Human Services, and kept at ‘Ashley’, an institution operated by the Department near Deloraine.
+Under the Youth Justice Act 1997 (Tas) persons under the age of 18 can be detained in prison, but usually are remanded into the care of the Director of the Department of Communities, and kept at ‘Ashley’, an institution operated by the Department near Deloraine.
 A person under 18 can only be detained in an adult prison with a special court order on the grounds of exceptional security requirements.

 Provision is made under the Corrections Act 1997 (Tas) (s25) to allow a prisoner’s child to live with the prisoner in prison provided it is in the best interest of the child and it does not pose a risk to the child or security of the prison.
 This rarely occurs in practice.

 The current government intends to close Ashley Youth Detention Centre and replace it with two new sites, which will cater to a therapeutic model of rehabilitation.